CodeYourFuture/JavaScript-Core-2-Coursework-Week2/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Justinas Brazauskas
-- Your City:
+- Your City:Birmingham
-- Your Slack Name:
+- Your Slack Name:JUSTINAS BRAZAUSKSAS

 # Homework Details